The Creative World of MacCase Design

 Overall, I have to say, we have not had any models that just died on the vine.

 JKD- Your current Premium Leather designs have been in production, pretty much unchanged, for over 10 years.
 This is longer than any computer they were ever designed to carry.
 Yet they continue to sell well.
 Why do you think that is?

 It's not something you plan on.
-I do the best work I can on each and every program.
+I do the best work I can on every program.
 I am always looking to take things to the next level.
 I feel this was done with the current generation of iPad Pro Folios.